Language selection

 Table of contents

-For additional information on Canada’s international climate finance, please visit Environment and Climate Change Canada’s (ECCC) Canada’s international climate finance page.
+For more information on Canada’s international climate finance, please visit Environment and Climate Change Canada’s (ECCC) Canada’s international climate finance page.

 Climate change in developing countries

 Climate change and biodiversity loss do not respect borders.
-Not only do they represent existential threats in their own right, but they are also catalysts for instability, conflict, starvation, and pandemics.
+They represent existential threats in their own right and are catalysts for instability, conflict, starvation, and pandemics.

 According to the World Health Organization, climate change is affecting human lives and health in multiple ways.
-Climate change threatens the essential ingredients of good health – clean air, safe drinking water, nutritious food supply, and safe shelter – and has the potential to undermine decades of progress in global health.
+Climate change threatens the essential ingredients of good health.
+These include clean air, safe drinking water, nutritious food supply, and safe shelter.
+It has the potential to undermine decades of progress in global health.
 Climate change, including extreme events and incremental changes, affects every country and can have devastating effects on communities and individuals.
-Between 2030 and 2050, climate change impacts, such as unpredictable rainfall or increases in temperatures, are expected to cause some 250,000 additional deaths per year from malnutrition, malaria, diarrhea and heat stress alone.
-Developing countries are the most impacted by climate change and the least able to afford its consequences.
+Climate change impacts, such as unpredictable rainfall or increases in temperatures, are expected to cause more deaths.
+Between 2030 and 2050, some 250,000 more deaths per year are expected from malnutrition, malaria, diarrhea and heat stress.
+Developing countries are the most affected by climate change and the least able to afford its consequences.

 Our global efforts to reduce the effects of climate change

-In the lead-up to the COP26, Canada, alongside Germany, co-led the delivery plan for meeting the collective goal of mobilizing at least US$100 billion per year through 2025 to support climate action in developing countries.
-Canada also joined 21 other countries in signing the Statement on International Public Support for the Clean Energy Transition and will further prioritize support for clean technology and end new direct public support for the international unabated fossil fuel sector by the end of 2022, except in limited and clearly defined circumstances that are consistent with the 1.5 degree Celsius warming limit and the goals of the Paris Agreement.
+In the lead-up to the COP26, Canada, alongside Germany, co-led the delivery plan for meeting an important collective goal.
+This goal is to mobilize at least US$100 billion per year through 2025 to support climate action in developing countries.
+Canada also joined 21 other countries in signing the Statement on International Public Support for the Clean Energy Transition.
+They will prioritize support for clean technology.
+They will also end new direct public support for the international unabated fossil fuel sector by the end of 2022, except in limited and clearly defined circumstances consistent with the 1.5 degree Celsius warming limit and the goals of the Paris Agreement.
 Canada will continue to work with its domestic and international partners to address climate change, while ensuring sustainable, resilient, and inclusive global economic development.

 For more information on Canada’s engagement at COP26, please consult ECCC’s Announcements page and the Climate Finance Delivery Plan: Meeting the US$100 Billion Goal.

 Canada initially provided $1.2 billion in Canada’s Fast-Start Financing (2010-2013) to help over 50 developing countries mitigate the causes and adapt to the adverse effects of climate change.
 Funding targeted clean energy, adaptation support, forests and agriculture and other cross-cutting programming.
-This commitment supported the goal established at the 15th United Nations’ Climate Change Conference of the Parties (COP15) in 2009 to jointly mobilize US$100 billion in climate finance annually by 2020, from both private and public sources.
-More specifically, Fast-Start Financing helped mobilize private investments in low and lower-middle income countries and small island developing states; strengthened food security and promoted sustainable growth in eight African countries; supported adaptation projects in six least developed countries, and supported the reduction of emissions of short-lived climate pollutants and advanced weather systems to help build climate resilience in developing countries.
+This commitment supported the goal established at the 15th United Nations’ Climate Change Conference of the Parties (COP15) in 2009.
+The goal was to jointly mobilize US$100 billion in climate finance annually by 2020, from both private and public sources.
+More specifically, Fast-Start Financing:

 In 2015, on the margins of COP21, the Canadian government recommitted to global climate action through Canada’s $2.65 Billion International Climate Finance Commitment to help developing countries tackle climate change.
-The programs and projects supported under this commitment are expected to reduce or prevent greenhouse gas (GHG) emissions by over 223 megatonnes – the equivalent of removing nearly 62 million cars from the roads for one year – and help more than 8 million people adapt to the effects of climate change.
+The programs and projects supported under this commitment are expected to reduce or prevent greenhouse gas (GHG) emissions by over 200 megatonnes.
+This is the equivalent of removing about 57 million cars from the roads for one year.
+They are also expected to help more than 6 million people adapt to the effects of climate change.
 Canada’s investments have also mobilized important climate finance contributions from the private sector as continued support for the joint goal to mobilize US$100 billion in climate finance annually.
 This commitment has supported the 2030 Agenda for Sustainable Development and its accompanying 17 Goals, as well as The Paris Agreement.

-Canada has proven to be a trusted partner that supports ambitious climate action to reduce global GHG emissions and help developing countries transition to low-carbon economies, while also helping the poorest and most vulnerable communities build resilience to the effects of climate change.
-Canada has shown that prioritizing climate action and gender equality efforts produces a ripple effect, supporting the most urgent Sustainable Development Goals as well as the commitments made in the Paris Agreement.
-Programming under Canada’s $5.3 billion commitment to climate finance will build on the successes from Canada’s extensive experience of previous programming.
+Canada has proven to be a trusted partner that supports ambitious climate action.
+This includes reducing global GHG emissions and helping developing countries transition to low-carbon economies.
+It also helps the poorest and most vulnerable communities build resilience to the effects of climate change.
+Canada has shown that prioritizing climate action and gender equality efforts produces a ripple effect.
+It supports the most urgent Sustainable Development Goals and the commitments made in the Paris Agreement.
+Programming under Canada’s $5.3 billion commitment to climate finance will build on the successes from Canada’s extensive experience of past programming.

 Canada’s feminist approach to environment and climate action

-Canada’s Feminist International Assistance Policy puts gender equality and the empowerment of women and girls at the heart of our international assistance efforts.
+Canada’s Feminist International Assistance Policy puts gender equality and empowering women and girls at the heart of our international assistance efforts.
 This policy views women and girls as powerful agents of change to advance action on climate change, biodiversity loss and environmental degradation, pollution and other environmental concerns.
-This is reflected by the Action Area Policy: Environment and Climate Action, recognizing that environment and climate action will be most effective when women and girls play an active role in designing and developing strategic responses to climate change and environmental issues.
+This is reflected by the Action Area Policy: Environment and Climate Action.
+This policy recognizes that environment and climate action will be most effective when women and girls play an active role in designing and developing strategic responses to climate change and environmental issues.

 Canada’s feminist approach to environment and climate action focuses on:

 An objective of the $5.3 billion climate finance commitment is to Advance feminist climate action that supports the poorest and most vulnerable.
-Canada recognizes that often the most marginalized and vulnerable people, including women, girls and others, are disproportionately affected by climate change and biodiversity loss, but that they also have an essential role to play in mitigation and adaptation.
+Canada recognizes that marginalized and vulnerable people, including women, girls and others, are disproportionately affected by climate change and biodiversity loss.
+However, they have an essential role to play in mitigation and adaptation.

-Through its climate finance programming, Canada will seek to apply a rights-based, gender-responsive and intersectional approach that leverages the experience and knowledge of all stakeholders, including those of marginalized and vulnerable groups.
+Through its climate finance programming, Canada will seek to apply a rights-based, gender-responsive and intersectional approach.
+This approach will leverage the experience and knowledge of all stakeholders, including marginalized and vulnerable groups.
 This includes, but is not limited to, Indigenous Peoples, local grassroots organizations, women’s rights organizations, and local communities.
 Canada will seek to amplify marginalized voices and promote opportunities for increased leadership and decision-making.

 Nature-positive climate finance

-Under the June 2021 G7 2030 Nature Compact, Canada joined other G7 countries in committing to tackle climate change and biodiversity loss in an integrated manner, contributing to the achievement of the Sustainable Development Goals and a green, inclusive, and resilient recovery from the global COVID-19 pandemic.
+Under the June 2021 G7 2030 Nature Compact, Canada joined other G7 countries in committing to tackle climate change and biodiversity loss in an integrated way.
+These countries committed to contributing to the achievement of the Sustainable Development Goals.
+They also committed to supporting a green, inclusive, and resilient recovery from the global COVID-19 pandemic.

-All Canadian international assistance is reviewed through an environmental integration process that identifies risks and opportunities related to the environment, climate change, and the management of natural resources.
-Its purpose is to ensure that international assistance does not harm the environment or erode development gains.
-In addition to this process, Canada’s $5.3 billion climate finance commitment will apply a nature-positive screen to all project proposals to support programming that will deliver a positive contribution to environmental outcomes, including climate, biodiversity, pollution control, and the circular economy, as appropriate.
-Furthermore, Canada will aim to achieve biodiversity co-benefits across all of its climate finance program’s thematic areas.
+All Canadian international assistance is reviewed through an environmental integration process.
+This process identifies risks and opportunities related to the environment, climate change, and the management of natural resources.
+Its purpose is to make sure that international assistance does not harm the environment or erode development gains.
+Canada’s $5.3 billion climate finance commitment will also apply a nature-positive screen to all project proposals.
+This will support programming that will deliver a positive contribution to environmental outcomes.
+These include climate, biodiversity, pollution control, and the circular economy.
+Canada will also aim to achieve biodiversity co-benefits across all of its climate finance program’s thematic areas.

 See Canada’s Climate Finance Eligibility Criteria below for more information.